usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/StatementAsExpression/StatementAsExpression.md

 #### Synopsis

-Statements that have a value and can be used as expressions.
+Some statements that have a value and can be used as expressions.

 #### Syntax